como-usar-listas-en-markdown

 Syntax

-To create an unordered list, simply place an asterisk, hyphen, or plus sign followed by a space and the text of the item.
+To create an unordered list, simply place an asterisk, hyphen, or plus sign followed by a space and the item text.

 * Item 1